Skip to main content

 You may also want to ask someone you trust to tell you if they notice your behaviour changing.

-Recognising the initial signs of an acute psychotic episode can be useful.
+Recognising the early signs of an acute psychotic episode can be useful.
 It may be prevented through the use of antipsychotic medicines and extra support.

-If you have another acute psychotic episode, follow your care plan.
+If you have an acute psychotic episode, follow your care plan.

 Your care plan will include the likely signs of a developing relapse and the steps to take.
 It will include emergency contact numbers.